timkiely/rooftop-bar-rev-vs-weather/README.md

     ## Multiple R-squared:  0.003288,   Adjusted R-squared:  0.0003908
     ## F-statistic: 1.135 on 1 and 344 DF,  p-value: 0.2875

-Finally, let's look at whether advertising a special increases the Earings in a meaningful way
+Finally, let's look at whether advertising a special increases the Earnings in a meaningful way

 ``` r
 rev_ts_model %>%